sthalles/sthalles.github.io/_posts/2018-01-29-deep_segmentation_network.markdown

 At this point, regular classification DCNNs would output a dense (non-spatial) vector containing probabilities for each class label.
 Instead, we feed this compressed feature vector to a series of upsampling layers.
 These layers work on reconstructing the output of the first part of the network. ***The goal is to increase the spatial resolution so the output vector has the same dimensions as the input***.

 Usually, upsampling layers are based on *strided transpose convolutions*. ***These functions go from deep and narrow layers to wider and shallower ones***.
-Log story short, we use transpose convolutions to increase feature vectors dimension to a desired value.
+Here, we use transpose convolutions to increase feature vectors dimension to a desired value.

 In most papers, these two components of a segmentation network are called: encoder and decoder.
 In short, the first, "encodes" its information into a compressed vector used to represent its input.
 The second (the decoder) works on reconstructing this signal to the desired outcome.